 Note: Search traffic was measured as a share of the national average.

-Sources: Data used to create this report were collected from the U.S. Census Bureau, Council for Community and Economic Research, Numbeo, Yelp, Esri's Updated Demographics (2017 estimates), OpenWiFiSpots, Meetup, Caffeine Crawl and Coffee Fest.
+Sources: Data used to create this report were collected from the U.S. Census Bureau, Council for Community and Economic Research, U.S. Bureau of Labor Statistics, Numbeo, Google Trends, Yelp, Esri's Updated Demographics (2021 estimates), GfK MRI, Caffeine Crawl, Coffee Fest and Specialty Coffee Association.